matthewsolc66/resume/README.md

 Handling scrap tires and organizing them into the bin for storage

-Keeping the bays clean and orgaized
+Keeping the bays clean and organized

 ### Apple Store Maine Mall October 2019 - Present

 #### FWE Specialist
 Uncovering customers needs

-Provide solution to customers situation based on infornmation they provide or that is uncovered during probing
+Provide solution to customers situation based on information they provide or that is uncovered during probing

 Advise, sell, and help setup a customers new device